tnc-ny-science/NYAdjacentParcelAggregation/README.md

 Statewide adjacent parcel aggregation efforts.

-NOTE: These methods were developed for an originally implemented on statewide CoreLogic Parcel Point data for NY State.
+NOTE: These methods were developed for and originally implemented on statewide CoreLogic Parcel Point data for NY State.

 **Step 1:**
 *Filename:* Step1_AnalyzeAdjacency.sql